exislow/kleinanzeigen-magic/README.md

 5. Start reverse engineering.

-## Shouts
+## Credits

 * I got the inspiration from the Python based [ebk-client](https://github.com/tejado/ebk-client).
-I have ported it to NodeJS, extended it and also built a GUI on top.
+So I have ported it to NodeJS, extended it and also built a GUI on top.